lsst/dp0_lsst_io/docs/delegate-resources/index.rst

 Get started with DP0
 ====================

-Become a DP0 delegate by getting an account in the Rubin Science Platform.
+Become a DP0 user by getting an account in the Rubin Science Platform.
 Learn more about LSST and DP0 by participating in DP0-related activities.

 .. toctree::